redien/reuse-lang/README.md

 ## Design rationale

 The goal is for the language and compiler to have the following properties:
-- **Be easy to understand and make changes to.** (And thus have a tiny code base compared to other language implementations.)
+- **Be easy to understand and make changes to.** And thus have a tiny code base compared to other language implementations.
-- **Be available on as many platforms as possible.** (By making it simple to add new target platforms and languages, in order to allow the reuse of the same algorithms everywhere.)
+- **Be available on as many platforms as possible.** By making it simple to add new target platforms and languages, in order to allow the reuse of the same algorithms everywhere.
-- **Reduce the surface area for bugs.** (By removing complexities such as side-effects for the majority of code we use.)
+- **Reduce the surface area for bugs.** By removing complexities such as side-effects for the majority of code we use.
 - **Optimize for speed and memory usage only when it doesn't conflict with the above mentioned points.**

 The goal is **not** to do any of the following:
-- **Create a general-purpose language.** (The idea is to use the generated libraries in a host language and handle any side-effects etc. there.)
+- **Create a general-purpose language.** The idea is to use the generated libraries in a host language and handle any side-effects etc. there.
-- **Re-invent Haskell.** (Haskell does Haskell really well already.)
+- **Re-invent Haskell.** Haskell does Haskell really well already.
+- **Write Monte-Carlo simulations.** Optimizing for real-time, simulation-type algorithms is outside the scope and can be done much easier in other languages.
+(But why not reuse code for things other than the simulation itself?)

 ## Use
 ```